KomalVarma17/MachineLearning/README.md

 **Approach and Implementation:**
 To address this challenge, I developed a comprehensive machine learning pipeline that involved several critical steps:
 1. Data Analysis and Preparation:
-- I began by exploring the dataset to understand class distribution and identify any class imbalance.
+- began by exploring the dataset to understand class distribution and identify any class imbalance.
 - Preprocessed the data by handling missing values, selecting relevant features, and engineering new features from date-time information to enhance the model's predictive capabilities.
 - Applied one-hot encoding to convert categorical variables into a suitable numerical format for machine learning algorithms.
 2. Balancing the Dataset: